dali-lab/tarsier-v2/README.md

 ### Gameplay

 The user will start with a mini tutorial in the Lobby scene to learn how to use the controllers.
-From the main lobby island, the user will pull a pair of goggles to their face to transition to an animal environment.
+From the main lobby island, the user will teleport through a portal to transition to an animal environment, and each animal environment will have a tutorial related to that environment.

 ## Authors
 * Cathy Wu 2021, developer